 Finally, have each pair share their ideas with the rest of the class, and open the floor for further discussion.

-Because the strategy allows students to process your lesson content individually, in a small group and in a large group, it caters to your classroom’s different learning and personality types.
+Because the differentiated instruction strategy allows students to process your lesson content individually, in a small group and in a large group, it caters to your classroom’s range of learning and personality types.

 7. Make Time for Journaling